interserver/mailbaby-api-samples/openapi-client/gdscript/apis/SendingApi.md

 # Invoke an endpoint
 api.send_adv_mail(
 	# subject: String = ""   Eg: subject_example
-	# The subject or title of the email
+	# The subject line of the email.
 	subject,
 	# body: String = ""   Eg: body_example
-	# The main email contents.
+	# The email body.
+If the string contains any HTML tags the message is automatically sent as `text/html`; otherwise it is sent as `text/plain`.
 	body,
 	# from: EmailAddressTypes
 	from,